 Read our 2016 Report Card for Coats.

-Each dot in the chart below was a member of the Senate in 2016.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Coats is shown as a purple triangle. (analysis methodology)
+Coats is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 2016 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

-Coats was the primary sponsor of 7 bills that were enacted:
+Coats was the primary sponsor of 8 bills that were enacted.
+The most recent include: